44 of 50 people (88%) found this review helpful 1 person found this review funny

 Having said all that, I enjoyed my playthrough of Cloning Clyde.
 It is certainly far from the best game in the genre, but I would recommend it to anyone who enjoys casual, side-scrolling puzzle-platformers and is looking for some novelty.
 It is a short game, though; but if you get it for a good price, it is worth the playthrough.

-22 of 28 people (79%) found this review helpful 1 person found this review funny
+24 of 30 people (80%) found this review helpful 2 people found this review funny

 5.9 hrs on record